 Ad hoc purchases made outside validated supplier contracts incur hidden costs per item, when activities from setting up new vendors, raising purchase orders and processing invoices and payments are taken into consideration.

-RS Components have the digital tools, the inventory and the industry expertise to take the pain out of MRO procurement to help these sectors and their suppliers manage their operations more efficiently, productively and profitably.
+RS have the digital tools, the inventory and the industry expertise to take the pain out of MRO procurement to help these sectors and their suppliers manage their operations more efficiently, productively and profitably.